cabo40/pyrichlet/README.md

 - `BetaBernoulliMixture`
 - `BetaBinomialMixture`

-The mixture models can fit array or dataframe data
+The mixture models can fit array or dataframe data for density estimation

 ```python
 from pyrichlet import mixture_models